sminerport/TextAugmentor/README.md

 ## Screenshots of Augmented Text

 Below are screenshots of the original text from Moby-Dick and the augmented output, displayed side-by-side to showcase the differences introduced by back-translation.
+Look for changes in phrasing, sentence structure, and word choice to understand the variations introduced.

 <img src="./images/chap1-1.png" alt="Augmentation Example 1" width="500">

 <img src="./images/chap1-2.png" alt="Augmentation Example 2" width="500">

 <img src="./images/chap1-3.png" alt="Augmentation Example 3" width="500">

 <img src="./images/chap1-4.png" alt="Augmentation Example 4" width="500">

 <img src="./images/chap1-5.png" alt="Augmentation Example 5" width="500">

+For a closer look at the augmented text, you can explore the files in the [output](./output) folder.

 ## Future Enhancements

 - **User Interface**: Develop a simple web-based UI to allow users to upload files for augmentation.
+Technologies like Flask or Django could be considered for building the UI.
 - **Customizable Translation Models**: Allow users to choose different translation models for back-translation.
 - **Fine-Tuning Options**: Provide configurable settings for different aspects of augmentation, such as specifying languages for back-translation or preserving specific formatting.

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments